rejmanlukasz/k8s-example/README.md

 ## Assumptions
 * I ignored building the container to save time on setting up the container registry (it's only build, tag and push)
-* using build in secrets store in k8s
+* using build-in secrets store in k8s
 * secret is stored in git only for example purpose.
 Storing any secrets in git is bad idea
-* chart is missing few variables as they are not required for the example
+* chart is missing few variables (hardcoded in the templates) as they are not required for the example
 * will be deployed in `default` namespace

 ## CI